RCIC-UCI-Public/website-rcic/docs/source/software/modules.rst

 **Rules of module loading/unloading**:

-1. .. important:: | Always include the version number when loading a module.
+1. .. attention:: | Always include the version number when loading a module:
+                  | ``module load X/1.2.3``
-                  | This will ensure that you always get the version you intend.
+                  | This ensures you will get the version you need.
+                  |

-                  | If used without version, a default behavior is loading the latest
+                  | If used without version, a default behavior is loading the latest currently available:
-                  | available at the time of loading.
-This may not be what is needed.
+                  | ``module load X``  - :red:`DANGEROUS`
+                  | This may give unexpected results of using a wrong version of the software  when a new
+                  | version is added or an old version is removed.
+Always use module name with the version.
 2. You can load multiple modules, loading order is not important.
 3. You need to load modules: